ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 * `166.9.0.0/16`(which the private endpoint service uses)
 * Any IP ranges assigned to your VLANs on the IBM platform.

+IBM is moving forward with a next generation Cloud deployment to enable VPC ( Virtual Private Cloud) in our Availability Zones ( AZs).
+This is relevant as this new VPC capability will enable customers to truly Bring Your own IP ( BYoIP) in the VPC enabled AZ’s.
+The AZ’s are located in  Dallas, Washington DC, London, Frankfurt, Tokyo and Sydney.

 Each tenant on the backbone who utilizes Virtual Routing and Forwarding (VRF) may have one (and only one) _Customer VRF_ per Direct Link, which provides connectivity amongst all the tenant’s servers, regardless of location.
 However, a customer may have more than one Direct Link account that feeds into a single cross-connect router.

 * A tenant’s servers in any VLAN, in any pod, in any datacenter worldwide can reach all of that tenant’s other servers globally.